What is the Average Score in GRE

 What is the importance of the GRE average score?

 The average score on this test roughly indicates the overall standard of the candidates appearing for the exam.
 It tells the universities where to set their cut offs for the admissions of candidates.
-Every university has a separate understanding and expectation about a good GRE score.
+Every university has a separate understanding and expectation about a good score from the GRE.
 The top universities in the US and the UK may have their cut offs set for the 90th percentile but there may be a number of graduate schools who are ready to admit students with 50th percentile also.
 That means, even with an average score on the test, a candidate may get admission to some of the universities.

 For students aspiring to join foreign universities it is also important to find out the national average score for GRE.
 This score is considered by the universities to set the minimum score expectations from the candidates as per their nationality.
 This score for a particular country is calculated by averaging the scores attained by the candidates of that country.
 It is especially useful for the universities as they may have certain policies governing the number of candidates to be admitted from a certain region of the world.
 For example the qualifying national average score set by the University of Texas at Austin is 30 with a score of 400 at GRE verbal section.

-How to cross the GRE average score?
+How to attain beyond the average score?

 So far we have seen the importance of the average score and the national average score in GRE.
 Let us now see some of the steps required to score above average.
 Here are some of the guidelines to be followed: